Debtor: Types of debtors

 Being a debtor is not restricted to an individual, as in business there is also company debt.
 Many companies heavily invest in accountancy and rely on insolvency solutions to prevent debt from being left aside.

+Legislation

+In the United Kingdom, the Administration of Justice Act 1970 protects debtors from harassment intended to coerce payment of a debt.

 Default

 Default occurs when the debtor has not met its legal obligations according to the debt contract, e.g.- it has not made a scheduled payment, or has violated a covenant in the debt contract.
 Default may occur if the debtor is either unwilling or unable to pay its debt.
 This can occur with all debt obligations including bonds, mortgages, loans, and promissory notes.

 If the debt owed becomes beyond the possibility of repayment, the debtor faces insolvency or bankruptcy; in the United Kingdom and some states of the United States until the mid-19th century, debtors could be imprisoned in debtor's prisons, while in some countries such as Greece debtors are still imprisoned.